 We are occasionally party to lawsuits.
 As with all litigation, no assurance can be provided as to the outcome of such matters and we note that litigation inherently involves significant costs.
-We are not currently party to any material legal proceedings.
+For more information regarding the Company's legal matters see Item 8-"Notes to the Consolidated Financial Statements", Note 11 "Commitments and Contingencies" in this Annual Report on Form 10-K.